 During the 4-month program, classes are held in a live, instructor-led format with hands-on activities.
 Each cohort is limited to 12 students that attend classes Monday through Friday, 8:30am-4:30pm.
-At the end of the course, students prepare a final project to present to their peers, instructors and prospective employers.
+At the end of the course, students prepare a final project to present to their peers, instructors, and prospective employers.

 Centriq’s Boot Camp program is eligible for private loan funding by Sallie Mae.
-In addition, Centriq’s program is eligible for funding by multiple other sources, such as WIA, Voc Rehab, Trade Act and it is also eligible for Post 9/11 G.I.
+In addition, Centriq’s program is eligible for funding from multiple other sources, such as WIOA, Voc Rehab, Trade Act and it is also eligible for Post 9/11 G.I.
 Bill finding.

-Recent Centriq Training Reviews: Rating 2.5
+Recent Centriq Training Reviews: Rating 3.0

 Start Date Rolling Start Date Cost $22,495 Class size 12 Location Kansas CityThe Application/Web Developer (or Coding) training is based primarily on Microsoft’s enterprise .NET C# (Visual Studio) development platform which is utilized by a vast majority of Kansas City employers.
 However, just as the technology workplace is integrating and utilizing more and newer open source coding tools, students are also exposed to the newest technologies.
 Students enrolled in the program will receive all necessary courseware, a laptop computer (which the student keeps), supplemental study materials, supplemental seminars and workshops, placement assistance and other student services and access to post-graduation continuing education events.